lgordon99/thelare_webvr_tutorial/README.md

-Student VR Workshop!
-This look at student_follow_alongs for more resources.
+# Hello fellow VR enthusiast!
+This is the main page of your repository.

+To look at your VR page, visit [/public](/public)